Tempered glass and laminated glass are the two main types of glass used when building cars.

-The key advantage of laminated glass in cars is that it can withstand serious accidents.
-Can be used for both front and rear windows, offering superior protection for drivers and passengers.
+When the laminated glass breaks, the main piece remains intact and the broken piece falls off, preventing people inside or outside the vehicle from being injured by flying shards of glass.
+In addition to car front glass or windshield, laminated glass is widely used in car sunroofs.
+The key advantage of laminated glass in cars is that it can withstand serious accidents and can be used for both front and rear windows, offering superior protection for drivers and passengers.
 For small cracks in laminated glass, there is a repair option, which is not the case with tempered glass.

 A specialized resin is used to fill the crack, restoring glass strength and visual properties.
 The most common disadvantage of laminated glass is that it is prone to impact breakage even with little force and therefore the cost of replacing a new windshield is very high in car maintenance.
+Tempered glass has its own advantages and disadvantages.
 The main advantage of tempered glass is its cost-effectiveness.

 Compared to laminated glass, tempered glass is cheaper and easier to maintain.
 Low cost is why many commercial operators still use tempered glass windshields on their buses, trucks and trucks.
 In addition, tempered glass has more strength than laminated glass and is therefore less susceptible to breakage by stones or debris.
 The main drawback is the absence of a PVB layer, which can prevent a harmful element from entering the car's chamber.